|

 Is your hot tub heater acting up after resolving the E5 error?
 Don’t worry; we’ve got you covered!
 Follow these quick troubleshooting tips to get your heater back in action and enjoy a relaxing soak:

-1. Check Water Flow and Filter: Ensure proper water circulation by inspecting and cleaning the filter.
+1. Check Water Flow and Filter: Inspect and clean the filter to ensure proper water circulation.
 A clogged filter can disrupt the heater’s function.

 2. Inspect the Heating Element: Check for mineral buildup on the heating element and clean it if necessary for improved efficiency.